NLeSC/noodles/doc/source/boil_tutorial.rst

         else:
             return message("target is up-to-date.")

-Since we need the answer to `is_out_of_date` now and not tomorrow, the `is_out_of_date` function cannot be a scheduled function.
+Since we need the answer to :py:func:`is_out_of_date` in the present, the :py:func:`is_out_of_date` function cannot be a scheduled function.
 Python doesn't know the truth value of a :py:class:`PromisedObject`.
 The `message` function is not a special function; it just prints a message and returns a value (optional second argument).
 We still need to optionalise the compilation step.
-Since all of the information needed to decide whether to compile or not is already present, we can make this a normal Python function; there is no need to schedule anything.
+Since all of the information needed to decide whether to compile or not is already present, we can make this a normal Python function; there is no need to schedule anything (even though everything would still work if we did).

 ::